-1. Withdrawal from studies entails the cancellation of the students’ entire academic career and therefore the cancellation of all the exams taken.
+1. Withdrawal from studies entails the cancellation of the students’ whole academic career and therefore of all the exams taken.

 3. Tuition fees and outstanding tuition fees.
-Withdrawal does not entitle students to any reimbursement of the tuition fees already paid, though they are not required to pay outstanding tuition fees, if any.
+Students wishing to withdraw are not entitled to any reimbursement of the tuition fees already paid, though they are not required to pay outstanding tuition fees, if any.

 4. Exam recognition after a new enrolment.
-After having withdrawn from studies, it is possible to enrol again in the same or in another degree programme, provided that they belong to an academic system pursuant to Ministerial Decree no. 270/04.
+After withdrawing from their studies, students may enrol again in the same or in another degree programme, provided that it belongs to an academic system pursuant to Ministerial Decree no. 270/04.

-In exceptional cases (at the discretion of the competent educational bodies) it is possible for students to request the recognition of the exams taken before withdrawal; in such events, students will have to submit an application on stamped paper according to the procedures provided for in paragraph 2.
+In exceptional cases (at the discretion of the competent educational bodies), students may request the recognition of the exams taken before withdrawal; in such events, they will have to submit an application on stamped paper according to the procedures provided for in paragraph 2.

-ECTS recognition after withdrawal is only possible if students, when applying for exam recognition, have not achieved another degree in another Sapienza or other universities degree programme.
+ECTS recognition after withdrawal is only possible if students, when applying, have not achieved another degree in another Sapienza or other university degree programme.

-6. Withdrawing students coming from other universities.
-Applications for ECTS recognition subsequent to withdrawal from studies must be submitted at the same time of the enrolment application in the new degree programme and cannot be submitted in subsequent years.
-Students must specify on the application for ECTS recognition the student ID number obtained upon registration on Infostud at https://www.studenti.uniroma1.it/phoenixreg/index.html and must pay the amounts indicated in paragraph 5 above.
-The Student Office will retrieve the students’ academic career from the university of origin.
+6. Withdrawing students coming from other Italian universities.
+Applications for ECTS recognition subsequent to withdrawal from studies must be submitted at the same time as the enrolment in the new degree programme and not in subsequent years.
+In their application for ECTS recognition, students must specify the ID number obtained upon registration on Infostud at www.studenti.uniroma1.it/phoenixreg/index.html and must pay the amounts indicated in paragraph 5 above.
+The Student Affairs Office will retrieve their academic career from the university of origin.

-7. Non-EU students having a residence permit.
-Withdrawal from studies requested by non-EU citizens with a residence permit for study purposes entails the loss of their residence permit and therefore will prevent them from enrolling in other Italian universities in the same academic year.
-To enrol in subsequent academic years, students must go to the competent Italian Embassy or Consulate in their country from April to June and follow the procedures provided for.
+7. Non-EU students holding a residence permit.
+Withdrawal from studies requested by non-EU citizens holding a residence permit for study purposes entails the loss of such permit and therefore will prevent them from enrolling in other Italian universities in the same academic year.
+To enrol in subsequent academic years, students must go to the competent Italian Embassy or Consulate in their country of origin from April to June and follow the procedures provided for.